jross765/JKMyMoneyLibNTools/README.md

     JKMyMoneyTools,
     but we won't define a new category just for this one, and they are in the same ballpark...

-* Project-specific base stuff:
+* Project-specific basic stuff:

-  There is one project-specific quasi-central pseudo-lib used by this project as well as by its sister (written and maintained by this project's current maintainer):
+  There is one project-specific pseudo-base-lib containing some semi-generic stuff used by this project as well as by its sister:

   [SchnorxoLib](https://github.com/jross765/schnorxolib)